 But it is the “word map” of the garden that I find particularly intriguing, the language structure provided by her brother.

 You must find your own copy of the book to appreciate this poem that became a physical thing.
 Or wander through the library’s garden the next time you’re in Cleveland.
-I understand a giant reading nest was recently installed, the process documented at LAND Studio’s Website.
+LAND Studio’s Website shows current projects installed at the garden.

 And closer to home, I’ve been finding language sculptures in unexpected places: